Comparison

 The Verdict

-Both wings are legitimate entry points to parawingfoiling.
-The P1 is cheaper and has more impressive engineering for the money.
-The Lowkite offers a wider size range and more polished handling.
+Both wings are legitimate entry points to parawing foiling.
+The P1 is expected to be slightly cheaper and has more impressive engineering for the money.
+The Plus V2 offers more polished handling at prices that have dropped significantly.

+If we had to pick one for a first-time buyer: the Plus V2 is the safer choice for beginners because of its progressive power and forgiving stability.
+The P1 gets you a larger top-end size (6.0m) and engineering details you wouldn’t expect at the price.
 Neither will disappoint.

-If we had to pick one for a first-time buyer: the Lowkite is the safer choice because of its progressive power, wider size range, and longer track record.
-If budget is the absolute priority, the P1 gets you on the water for less money with engineering details you wouldn’t expect at the price.